pyxem/kikuchipy/doc/metadata.rst

                 ├── hemisphere
                 └── smallest_interplanar_spacing [nm]

-The utility function :func:`~kikuchipy.util.io.metadata_nodes` returns the node strings for the ``SEM``, ``EBSD`` and ``EBSD_master_pattern`` nodes for convenience.
+The utility function :func:`~kikuchipy.signals.util.metadata_nodes` returns the node strings for the ``SEM``, ``EBSD`` and ``EBSD_master_pattern`` nodes for convenience.